smithjilks/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

     - The script should display the number in base 16, followed by a new line

 01-rot13 encodes and decodes text using the rot13 encryption.
 Assume ASCII.

+102-odd prints every other line from the input, starting with the first line.